-Deep brain stimulation or DBS has shown to be effective in therapy-resistant cases of a number of neurological and psychiatric diseases.
-Despite extensive clinical and experimental research, our knowledge of the mechanisms of action of DBS still is limited.
+Compulsivity is a core feature in several neuropsychiatric disorders, such as obsessive-compulsive disorder (OCD), addiction, eating disorders, and impulsivity disorders.
+In therapy-resistant cases of a number of neurological and psychiatric disorders, deep-brain stimulation (DBS) has been shown to be effective.
+However, despite extensive clinical and experimental research, our understanding of the mechanisms of action of DBS is still limited.

-The research program of this group focuses on two main questions.
-1. How does DBS work?
-How does high frequency stimulation affect brain tissue?
-Does it change functional neurocircuitry or alter neurochemical transmission?
-2. What are the best and safest brain targets for changing pathological behavior in obsessive-compulsive disorder, major depression, addiction and eating disorders?
-As these diseases are characterized by profound behavioral alterations due to disturbances of affect, motivation and cognition, our research is focused on neurobiological substrates of motivational behavior in general.
+How does deep-brain stimulation (DBS) affect compulsivity?
+What is the neurobiological basis of the therapeutic effects of high-frequency stimulation in psychiatric disorders?
+What are the best and safest brain targets for changing pathological behavior in OCD, addiction, anxiety and eating disorders?
+As these disorders are characterized by profound behavioral alterations due to disturbances of affect, motivation and cognition, our research is focused on neurobiological substrates of motivational behavior in general.